angelomarano/pm-calibration/README.md

 pytest tests/ -q
 ```

-Rebuilding the panel from scratch means re-pulling ~331k markets and ~94k price histories from Polymarket's public API, which takes a few hours.
-Cached raw responses aren't committed (data/ is gitignored) but the ingestion scripts are resumable and will pick up where they left off.
+Rebuilding the panel from scratch re-pulls 331k markets and 94k price histories, roughly twelve hours against the public API.
+Raw responses aren't committed (`data/` is gitignored) but every ingestion script is resumable and skips whatever it already has.

 ## What's next

-Calibration proper: reliability diagrams, Brier score decomposition, the logit regression above, then a reconciliation step that reproduces the published disagreement on purpose by varying weighting scheme and time reference, before the out-of-sample test on H1 2026 net of costs.
+The reconciliation grid: re-estimate across weighting scheme, time reference, sample definition, and period, to show which design choices flip the published result and which don't.
+Then the out-of-sample test on H1 2026, net of fees, spread, and the cost of capital locked up until resolution.

+---

+Built by Angelo Marano, incoming MSc Statistics at ETH Zurich.